 nurses are human beings too

-Nurses could suppress the emotional pain, maybe because they are assumed to have a more hardened skin.
+Nurses could suppress emotional pain, maybe because they are assumed to have more hardened skin.
 We are expected to be perfect, to commit zero errors no matter what.
 But Kim’s story goes beyond that, for it opened up questions that placed the administration in the spotlight for upholding such rigid guidelines.
 Why should nurses suffer from such inflexible expectations when mistakes are to be expected as nurses are human beings too?

 The Freedom to Make Mistakes

 Nurses had made an oath to “abstain from whatever is deleterious and mischievous and will not take or knowingly administer any harmful drug.”
 It is the stronghold of their ability to care.
-Yet commit one single mistake: an overdosage, a missed medication, a fall incident, and the nurse is forced to face accusatory eyes.
+Commit one single mistake: an overdosage, a missed medication, a fall incident, and the nurse is forced to face accusatory eyes.
 No one in their right minds would wish to do any harm to anyone.
 All of the good things that nurses have done to uphold non-maleficence are brought to naught in the long run, as they are no longer accepted as whole and pure in the profession because of these mistakes.